Dirac operators for algebraic families: The Dirac operator of a real reductive group

 \subsubsection{Vogan's conjecture}

-The spin double cover $\widetilde{K}(\R)$ is a compact connected Lie group and we can use Cartan-Weyl theory of highest weights to parameterize its finite dimensional irreducible representations.
+The spin double cover $\widetilde{K}(\R)$ is a compact Lie group and we can use Cartan-Weyl theory of highest weights for disconnected groups (see \cite[Theorem 4.25]{KNV}) to parameterize its finite-dimensional irreducible representations.
 These representations can be identified with irreducible finite dimensional algebraic representations of $\widetilde{K}$.
-If $X$ is a representation of $\widetilde{K}$ we shall say that $X$ contains a $\widetilde{K}$-type of highest weight $\mu\in \ft^*$ (with respect to our chosen positive system) if the $\widetilde{K}$-isotypic component $X_{\mu}$ of $X$ corresponding to the irreducible representation with highest weight $\mu$ is non-zero.